Gender-Based Violence

 According to RAINN, sexual violence is an “all-encompassing, non-legal term that refers to forms of GBV including but not limited to sexual assault, rape, sexual abuse, childhood sexual abuse (CSA), intimate partner sexual violence, and sexual harassment.”

-In this report, we refer to the South Asian diaspora as those “individuals with ancestry from Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan, Sri Lanka, and the Maldives” and “individuals of South Asian origin who have roots in various areas of the world, including the Caribbean (Guyana, Jamaica, Suriname, and Trinidad & Tobago), Africa (Nigeria, South Africa, Uganda), Canada, Europe, the Middle East, and other parts of Asia and the Pacific Islands (Fiji, Indonesia, Malaysia, and Singapore).”
+We refer to the South Asian American diaspora as those living in the United States with ancestry from Afghanistan, Bangladesh, Bhutan, India, Nepal, Pakistan, Sri Lanka, and the Maldives and individuals of South Asian origin who have roots in various areas of the world, including the Caribbean (Guyana, Jamaica, Suriname, and Trinidad & Tobago), Africa (Nigeria, South Africa, Uganda), Canada, Europe, the Middle East, and other parts of Asia and the Pacific Islands (Fiji, Indonesia, Malaysia, and Singapore).

 We recognize that there is no homogenous or singular South Asian identity or experience.
 While we use the term “South Asian” to capture the commonalities based on ancestral geographic origin, this report does not attempt to generalize the experiences of South Asians in the US.
 This is particularly important to us, given the existing hegemony within the diaspora along the lines of caste, class, immigration status, religion, language, and more.